sweetcriminal/Portfolio/Advanced Routing/README.md

 Now that I have users to support, some QoS is probably in order as well.
 While I'm working with data priority, I'll implement CoPP as well.

 This configuration should limit traffic to internal destinations, hopefully saving bandwidth meant for external destinations such as the internet or anything across the tunnel.
+I've copied this configuration over to R3 as well.

 <img alt="QoS Config" src="https://github.com/sweetcriminal/Portfolio/blob/main/Advanced%20Routing/Images/18%20QoS%20Config.png" />
 <br/>